 One study noted, that raising levels of zinc in the body helped to raise GABA levels.
 And because GABA is primarily known as a calming neurotransmitter, increasing GABA levels in turn reduced anxiety levels (12).

 You have likely heard of theobromine.
 It’s the part of chocolate that is toxic to dogs, but in humans it acts as a vasodilator, relaxing smooth muscles and enhancing blood flow to the brain.
 Less well known is anandamide, the “bliss chemical” which, when consumed, produces a feeling of euphoria.
 And perhaps even more obscure, Phenylethylamine (PEA) known as the “love chemical”.
 PEA increases signals to the nervous system that increase the release of endorphins, promoting alertness and focus while elevating mood and boosting memory.

 In one study, individuals who consumed 74% dark chocolate twice daily for two weeks had improved levels of stress hormones commonly associated with anxiety, such as catecholamines and cortisol.
 (13) Eating dark chocolate has also been shown to increase levels of the neurotransmitter serotonin, which is our happy neurotransmitter and this may help reduce the stress that leads to anxiety (14, 15)

 We bet we won’t have to do much convincing for you to include a little dark chocolate in your day!
 In recent years, chocolate avocado pudding has been popular.
-But, in case you need an extra little nudge, we’ve got you covered with some awesome chocolatey recipes like this Hot Chocolate Elixir, Chocolate Cauliflower Shake, JuicePlus Chocolate Bark, Pistachio Pomegranate Bark, or Black Bean Brownies.
+But, in case you need an extra little nudge, we’ve got you covered with some awesome chocolatey recipes like this Hot Chocolate Elixir, Chocolate Cauliflower Shake, JuicePlus Chocolate Bark, Cranberry Pistachio Bark, or Black Bean Brownies.